COMPARISON GUIDE

 4. Access & Payment

-CardioIQ is fully embedded in the traditional healthcare system.
-It can be ordered through Quest’s existing channels and is often covered by insurance.
+• CardioIQ is fully embedded in the traditional healthcare system.
+It can be ordered through Quest’s existing channels and is sometimes covered by insurance.

-Precision Health Reports is typically a cash-pay service, ordered by individuals on the website or ordered through clinicians or employer wellness programs.
+• Precision Health Reports is typically a cash-pay service, ordered through clinicians or employer wellness programs as well as direct to the individual on the website.
 While not billable to insurance, orders are almost always eligible for FSA coverage.

 5. Clinical Utility